Perl-Apollo/Corinna/rfc/attributes.md

 `common` attributes with defaults will be initialized at compile time, while all instance attributes will be initialized at object construction.

+## Slot Destruction

+When an instance goes out of scope, instance slots will be destroyed in reverse order of declaration.
+When a class goes out of scope (currently only in global destruction), the same is true for class slots.

 ## Slot Attributes

 The attributes we support for the MVP are as follows.